Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 - Some allauth forms were not displaying correctly, hidden behind the navigation bar.
 I updated `{% block content %}` to `{% block inner_content %}` on each allauth template instead.
 This resolved the issue with styling of each form.

+- The button for updating the quantity of items in the shopping bag was not functioning.
+I realised the their was a mismatch between the ID in bag.html and the relevant JS code.
+I updated the ID in the JS code to `('.update-qty')`.
+This issue was resolved after testing.

 ## Stripe Payments

 1. Click your checkout button